bartelsk/PowerDesigner/Repository/README.md

 - Interop.PdCommon
 - Interop.PdRMG (Repository Management)

 These assemblies will be available in the installation folder: `C:\Program Files\SAP\PowerDesigner 16`.

-Make sure the assembly versions match the version of PowerDesigner you are using.
+:point_right: Make sure the assembly versions match the version of PowerDesigner you are using.

-## NuGet package?
+## No NuGet package?

 There is no NuGet package for the PowerDesigner Repository Client Library as it needs to be built with the commercially available PowerDesigner assemblies (from your local PowerDesigner installation).
 Also, the necessary assemblies need to match the version of PowerDesigner you are using.